Read about how Help Refugees grew from a small group of friends to an international NGO

 Maya Mailer, Head of Humanitarian Policy at Oxfam

-Boosted by the support of high-profile musicians, filmmakers and actors who joined our ‘Choose Love’ campaign, we believe that together with our ever growing network of grassroots groups, implementing partners, volunteers, fundraisers, and supporters we have pioneered a new movement in humanitarian response – acting quickly and flexibly, enabling ordinary people to help other ordinary people in need in the most direct of ways.
+Boosted by the support of high-profile musicians, filmmakers and actors who joined our ‘Choose Love’ campaign, we believe that together with our ever growing network of grassroots groups, implementing partners, volunteers, fundraisers, and supporters we have pioneered a new movement in humanitarian response – acting quickly and flexibly, enabling ordinary people to help other ordinary people in need in the most direct ways possible.